 Preview your seating chart

-When you think your seating chart is drawn, categorised and labelled, use the preview button on the top. right of the editor to hover over individual seats to check they have the correct labels.
+When you think you've finished the steps above, you can use the preview button on the top right of the editor to hover over individual seats to check they have the correct labels.

 Link your seating chart to your event